-During the year the Group recorded a profit of \$2.2 million compared with a profit of \$3.2 million in 2021.
-The profit reported for the year is primarily attributable to amortisation of negative goodwill written back in the year of \$2.5 million.
-Negative goodwill was recorded at the time of the purchase due to the acquisition price being at a discount to the group's net asset value.
-The profit in 2021 was also primarily attributable to the amortization of the negative goodwill written back in 2021.
+During the year the Group recorded a loss of \$0.6 million compared with a profit of \$2.2 million in 2022.

+In 2023 the Group reported an underwriting loss of \$4.1 million (2022: \$0.3 million loss).
+This primarily offset by both the investment income of \$1.5m and the amortisation of negative goodwill of \$2.2 million.
+The profit in 2022 was primarily attributable to the amortization of the negative goodwill written back in 2022.

-During 2022 the Group reported an underwriting profit of \$0.4 million (2021: \$0.4 million profit) and a loss on investments of \$0.2 million (2021: \$0.6 million loss).
-Further details of the Group's performance together with results on a solo basis for the subsidiaries are shown in Section A to this report.
+Further details of the Group's performance together with results on a solo basis for the subsidiaries are shown in Section A.